dnsosebee/livestore/docs/src/content/docs/evaluation/technology-comparison.md

 While LiveStore can be used for the same use cases as Redux, LiveStore goes far Redux in the following ways:

 - LiveStore leverages SQLite for a more powerful state model allowing for flexible queries and aggregations with much simpler materialization logic.
-- LiveStore support client-persistence out of the box.
+- LiveStore supports client-persistence out of the box.
 - LiveStore comes with a built-in [sync engine](/reference/syncing) syncing events between clients.

 As a downside compared to Redux, LiveStore has a slightly larger bundle size.